 Music is integral to my storytelling.
-I use didgeridoo, Native American flute, Jew’s harp, rattles, drums, chimes, Mongolian throat singing and Tibetan singing bowls to bring my stories to life and enchant audiences.
-I have performed and taught at schools across Scotland as well as at numerous festivals including the Scottish International Storytelling festival and the Edinburgh International Book Festival.
-In the last two years I have received invitations to perform in India, Ireland, Turkey and Dubai.
+I use a 6ft didgeridoo, Native American flute, Jew’s harp, rattles, drums, chimes, Mongolian throat singing and Tibetan singing bowls to bring my stories to life and enchant audiences.
+I have performed and taught at schools across Scotland, as well as at the Scottish International Storytelling festival and the Edinburgh International Book Festival.
+I spend my summers performing at music festivals across the UK and have taken up invitations to perform in Dubai, Turkey and Portugal.

 I offer storytelling for people of all ages and am available to travel throughout Scotland and internationally.

 Websites featuring the authorScottish Storytelling CentreAuthor's SoundcloudThe Storyteller's Gift Author's WebsiteFacebook Public ProfileTRAC Scotland Profile

 Current events and projects

 I am available to give storytelling performances to people of any age.
 Performances consist of a mixture of stories and music, adapted to the needs of the audience.

 In 2013 I carried out a project called ‘Stories of Natural Scotland’, which involved walking 220 miles coast to coast across Scotland, camping wild and stopping in villages to share Scottish folklore.